bmeviauac01/softwarelab1/docs/Lab-MongoDB/Exercise-1.md

 Other parts of the application should **NOT** be modified!

 !!! info ""
     The web application is a so-called [_Razor Pages_](https://docs.microsoft.com/en-us/aspnet/core/razor-pages/) ASP.NET Core project.
-This includes a presentation layer that is rendered on the server using C# code and the Razor engine.
+It includes a presentation layer rendered on the server using C# code and the Razor engine.
 (You do not need to concern yourself with the UI.)

 ## Start the web app